-Joel Garner, known as ‘Big Bird’, travelled to Australia for three summers in a row during the late 1980’s to take charge of the ASC cricket coaching camps held around Australia.
-Back then the Hilton hotel was still opposite the MCG, and they were good enough to put him up for two months in December and January to enable him to move around the country with the Australian Sports Camps team to coach cricketers aged 6 to 16.
+Known as ‘Big Bird’, Joel Garner, travelled to Australia for three consecutive summers during the late 1980s.
+Joel took charge of the ASC cricket coaching camps held around Australia.
+Back then, the Hilton Hotel was still opposite the MCG, and they were good enough to provide him with two months accommodation in December and January.
+Consequently, this enabled Joel to move around the country with the Australian Sports Camps team, to coach cricketers aged 6 to 16.

 His 5 for 38 in the 1979 world cup final against England remains the best performance by a bowler in a final; it included a spell of 5 wickets for 4 runs, and he was on a hat-trick twice.

-Working for Australian Sports Camps, who have conducted cricket coaching camps around Australia for over 34 years, Joel proved to be an influential coach, passing on his tips to many aspiring cricketers around Australia.
+Joel proved to be an influential coach working for Australian Sports Camps, who have conducted cricket coaching camps around Australia for over 35 years.
+His cricketing tips were passed on to many aspiring players.

-He followed in the footsteps of former ASC coaching directors Sir Garfield Sobers and Clive Lloyd, and contributed to the very West Indian flavor of the ASC coaching teams of the 1980’s and 1990’s.
-Other guest coaches attending then including Gordon Greenidge, Michael Holding, Colin Croft, Gus Logie and Courtney Walsh.
+He followed in the footsteps of former ASC coaching directors Sir Garfield Sobers and Clive Lloyd and contributed to the very West Indian flavour of the ASC coaching teams of the 1980s and 1990s.
+Other guest coaches attending then, included Gordon Greenidge, Michael Holding, Colin Croft, Gus Logie and Courtney Walsh.